 Thesis Topics

-Our institute has a procedure for assigning topics, see dpkm/write-a-thesis for details; with me as a supervisor the thesis will be in one of the following areas:
+Our institute has a procedure for assigning topics and supervisors, see dpkm/write-a-thesis for details; with me as a supervisor the thesis will be in one of the following areas:

 Text Mining and Machine Learning